ZSC Lions: Champions Hockey League and Victoria Cup

 During the 2008–09 Season, the ZSC Lions participated in the first ever Champions Hockey League.
-For the group stage, they were placed in group D with HC Slavia Praha and Linköpings HC.
+For the group stage, the team was placed in group D with HC Slavia Praha and Linköpings HC.
 The Lions qualified for the semi-finals with a 3–1 record, first place in the group.
-With their defeats of the Finnish Espoo Blues, 6–3 and 4–1 respectively, they qualified for the tournament final.
+With team's wins against the Finnish Espoo Blues, 6–3 and 4–1 respectively, it qualified for the tournament final.
 The first leg of the final was held on January 21, 2009 in the Magnitogorsk Arena where the Lions came back from a 0–2 deficit to Metallurg Magnitogorsk to end with a 2–2 tie.
 The second leg was played a week later, on January 28, 2009, in the Diners Club Arena in Rapperswil-Jona, Switzerland.
 ZSC Lions won the game and the Silver Stone Trophy with a 5–0 victory.

-With their victory in the Champions Hockey League, the ZSC Lions qualified to play the Chicago Blackhawks of the National Hockey League for the 2009 edition of the Victoria Cup challenge.
-Playing at their home arena, the Lions upset the Blackhawks with a 2–1 victory, winning the trophy.
+With its victory in the Champions Hockey League, the ZSC Lions qualified to play the Chicago Blackhawks of the National Hockey League for the 2009 edition of the Victoria Cup challenge.
+Playing at home arena, the Lions upset the Blackhawks with a 2–1 victory, winning the trophy.
 It was the first time since 1991 that the Blackhawks had lost to a club in Europe.